Discrimination against drug addicts: United States

 The Prison Policy Initiative cites that the criminalization of drug use in the United States can limit personal daily activities for those who may use substances, even if it is done in a safe, recreational manner.

 The war on drugs, which formalized in the 1970s with the Nixon administration, has disparately affected communities of color in the United States.
 Substantial punitive measures exist for illicit possession, whether that be in the context of use, trafficking, or selling, with length of incarceration scaling up with repeat offenses.
-Charges can go up to life without parole for third-time offenses related to opioids such as fentanyl.
+Sentences can go up to life without parole for third-time offenses related to opioids such as fentanyl.
 Three-quarters of those imprisoned for fentanyl today are people of color, which directly corresponds to Black and Latin populations being disproportionately policed for drug-related crimes.
 This additionally infringes upon voting eligibility among people who use drugs, as more extreme drug charges hold felony status which revokes voting rights in a majority of states.
-Drug criminalization moreover operates within the deportation pipeline in the US, with drug charges making all individuals without citizenship eligible for deportation.
-This includes marijuana-related charges which have constituted over ten thousand deportations from 2012 to 2013, often severing families and communities.
-While statewide measures to legalize marijuana have gained traction throughout 2010, individuals of color have been less likely to receive post-carceral clemency for these charges due to barriers to legal advocacy.
+Drug criminalization also operates within the deportation pipeline in the U.S., with drug charges making all individuals without citizenship eligible for deportation.
+Despite recreational use of cannabis being legal in 24 states as of 2023, this includes marijuana-related charges which have constituted over ten thousand deportations from 2012 to 2013, often severing families and communities.
+While statewide measures to legalize marijuana have gained traction throughout the 2010s and 2020s, individuals of color have been less likely to receive post-carceral clemency for these charges due to barriers to legal advocacy.

 Human rights advocates have criticized the use of demeaning language regarding the condition in criminal litigation to leverage character assault against defendants or victims who have or are presumed to have the condition.
-A prominent example of this is the trial of Derek Chauvin, the former Minneapolis police officer convicted of murdering George Floyd, whose legal defense asserted substance use as a potential cause of death, rather than the asphyxiation which incurred from Chauvin.
+A prominent example of this is the trial of Derek Chauvin, the former Minneapolis police officer convicted of murdering George Floyd, whose legal defense asserted substance use as a potential cause of death, rather than the asphyxiation which the jury found was caused by Chauvin.